rosaqq/cookie-api/README.md

 -after that use 'cookie.add_cookie([image adress aka img url])' in your program to add cookie images to the database
 -use 'cookie.cookie()' to get the filepath of a random cookie in the database

+#The Idea behind making this work
+Yeah, this IS a proper api.
+It just looks like one.
+Here have a flowchart explaining the process: http://i.imgur.com/kwCudvW.png

 #License
 The Do-What-The-Hell-You-Want-License 2016 edition.
 You can do what the hell you want with this API, whenever you want, wherever you want.
 Enjoy.